-Mr Hayes is a Consultant General Surgeon and Surgical Oncologist at the Sarcoma Unit and the Skin Unit at The Royal Marsden and Associate Honorary Faculty at the ICR.
+Professor Hayes is a Consultant General Surgeon and Surgical Oncologist at the Sarcoma Unit and the Skin Unit at The Royal Marsden and an Honorary Faculty at the ICR since October 2017.

-Image of Mr Hayes above courtesy of The Royal Marsden
+Image of Professor Hayes above courtesy of The Royal Marsden.